-- Rules for Pastors Living in Parsonages: - The FRV must be reasonable for its location, but it benefits the Pastor's taxes if it is on the low end of the range of rentals in the area. - Ask a realtor for up-to-date FRV comps. - Pastors should also designate a Housing Exclusion to cover the Auff that goes inside the parsonage.
+- Rules for Clergy Living in Parsonages: - The FRV must be reasonable for its location, but it benefits the Minister's tax bill if it is on the low end of the range of rentals in the area. - · Ask a realtor for up-to-date FRV comps. - Ministers should always designate an additional housing exclusion to cover the cost of the Auff that goes inside the parsonage.